Places To Go Block Template

 Hit the Beach Resorts

-Agadir has a great resort vibe with all the rides, family friendly restaurants and entertainment you would expect of a classic Med resort.
-Agadir's main tourist spots overlook the beach and there is a charming promenade running along the seafront.
-The new marina has a stylish bar and restaurant scene while more traditional tavernas can be found in the town, just a stone's throw from the beach.
 During the day, the 9km beach is Agadir's most popular attraction but if you'd rather settle on more secluded sands, Sunset Beach and Palm Beach are less crowded and just as picturesque.
 Or head to the aptly named Kilometre 25 beach, for 25 kilometres of soft sand.
 Bliss!

-Live it Up with Lively Evenings
+Live it up with lively Evenings

-Live it Up with Lively Evenings
+Live it up with lively Evenings

-Agadir's lively nightlife is another reason why this exotic, sun-soaked resort just keeps on getting more popular.
-The town boasts restaurants, clubs and bars perfect for friends and family.
 For a romantic evening of entertainment, Orange Cafe is situated in a quaint fountain courtyard complete with chilled Arabic electronica on the stereo.
 Experience an authentic Moroccan evening with sunken floors, cushioned seating and magnificent music along Boulevard du 20 Aout and Rue du Oued Souss or for a big night on the town check out Le So, Agadir's multi-storey club.
-Papa Guyos is another popular nightclub tucked inside Hotel Riu Tikida Beach, with after-midnight music from international DJs.

 Fall for the Food